impekable/NFCDecoder/README.md

 [![License](https://img.shields.io/cocoapods/l/NFCDecoder.svg?style=flat)](https://cocoapods.org/pods/NFCDecoder)
 [![Platform](https://img.shields.io/cocoapods/p/NFCDecoder.svg?style=flat)](https://cocoapods.org/pods/NFCDecoder)

-Apple did a great job introducing `CoreNFC` in iOS 11.
-However, one critical piece is still missing (even in iOS 12) - getting application data from that `NFCNDEFPayload` or `NFCNDEFMessage`.
-NFCDecoder purpose is to get vanilla String or URL from low level NFC tag payload.
-It supports all widely used payload types: text, URI and smart poster.
-It's lightweight, written in Swift and has tests.
+Apple did a great job introducing `CoreNFC` in iOS 11. `NFCDecoder` adds the final piece to the puzzle - it gets actual `String`s and `URL`s from that `NFCNDEFPayload` or `NFCNDEFMessage`.
+All widely used payload types are supported (text, URI and smart poster).
+It's free, lightweight and written in Swift.
 Try the example!

 ## Usage